 Researchers are using NIGHTSEA equipment as an aid in fluorescence-aided dissection over a range of size scales.
 A selection of examples that we are aware of follows:

-Dr. Xin Lu, a researcher at the MD Anderson Cancer Center in Houston, contributed some nice images of his work with GFP-tagged tumors in a universally red-fluorescent (RFP) mouse.
-Dr. Lu purchased the NIGHTSEA Stereo Microscope Fluorescence Adapter to add to his Nikon SMZ745 stereo microscope so that the tumor would really stand out, making it easier to dissect.
+Example 1 – Dr. Xin Lu, a researcher at the MD Anderson Cancer Center in Houston, contributed some nice images of his work with GFP-tagged tumors in a universally red-fluorescent (RFP) mouse.
+Dr. Lu added the NIGHTSEA Stereo Microscope Fluorescence Adapter to his Nikon SMZ745 stereo microscope so that the tumor would stand out, making it easier to dissect.
 The photos below show the image (1) in white light, (2) using the Royal Blue excitation/emission set to capture the green fluorescence, (3) using the Green excitation/emission set to capture the red fluorescence, and finally (4) a color composite of the green and red channel images.

 (Click image for larger view)

 Example 2 – A 2017 paper in Free Radical Biology and Medicine cites the use of the NIGHTSEA Stereo Microscope Fluorescence Adapter in a study on the effects of denervating muscle fibers.
 They bred mice that express yellow fluorescent protein (YFP) only in neuronal cells.
 For the surgery, “A cyan fluorescence adaptor (NIGHTSEA, Lexington, USA) for stereo-dissection microscope was utilised throughout the procedure to allow visualisation of the detailed nerve structure.”
 (Link to publication)